maziac/DeZog/documentation/Usage.md

 - [group]: (Note: the [ ] are meant literally here) The log group.
 Separate log groups might be turned on/off separately.
 E.g. "[SPRITES]".
 If omitted "DEFAULT" is used as group.
 - reg: a register name, e.g. A, BC, HL, IX, H, IXL.
 - var: a label.
+- Allowed modifiers are ':signed', ':unsigned', ':hex', ':bits' and ':flags' (for register F).
 - text: A simple text that may include variables.
 Here are a few examples for variables:
     - ```LOGPOINT [SPRITES] Status=${A}, Counter=${(sprite.counter):unsigned}```
     - ```LOGPOINT Status=${w@(HL)}, ${(DE)}, ${b@(DE)}```